Agoric/safe-modules/PURITY_CHECKER_RULES.md

     obviously purifiable because it's already pure.

    * A ***variable name***, like `x`, is purifiable if
+       * is the name of a whitelisted global like `Object` which we assume to be pure.
+       * `x` is bound by an `import` declaration, which we assume to be pure.
        * `x` is initialized to the value of a purifiable expression, either by a `const` or `let` declaration.
-(We ignore `var` for now.)
+(We reject `var` for now.)
        * `x` is initialized to a purifiable function or class, by a named `function` or `class` declaration or expression.
        * `x` is not assigned to, making its declaration effectively a `const` declaration.
+       * The variable `x` is not used in any way that might mutate its value before it is hardened.
        * The value of `x` is not used in any way that might mutate it before it is hardened.

-   * An ***object literal*** - the object literal syntax can express initializations of its properties, and it can express what it inherits from.
-The simple statement of what we are trying to
-     achieve: the object literal is purifiable if the state of what it inherits from is a pure expression - it has to inherit from a pure object, and if for its properties, we need to distinguish between data and accessor properties.
-A data property has to be initialized to a purifiable expression and there are two cases of that - "propertyName :" and the method syntax.
-We have to insist that the method itself in the method syntax is purifiable.
-The accessor properties which are the things with get and set - there's two function definitions, the getter function and the setter function and we have to insist that both of the functions are purifiable.
-Harden is doing a transitive reflective property walk of the own properties where for each property it does an operation "getOwnPropertyDescriptor" If it's a data property then it walks the value of the data property.
-If it's an accessor property it checks the getter function and the setting function but does not invoke the getter.
-If you did a normal access (a non-reflective one) you would be invoking the getter, not obtaining the getter function.

-   * An ***array literal*** - this is purifiable if all the argument expressions are purifiable.
+We mention this separarely because it requires alias analysis.

-   * A ***regexp literal*** is unconditionally purifiable.
+   * A ***regexp literal***, like `/.*/` is unconditionally purifiable.

+   * An ***array literal***, like `[x,y,...rest]` is purifiable if
+       * the element expressions `x` and `y` are purifiable.
+       * The value of the `rest` expression is unpacked into the array.
+Normally, if `rest` is purifiable, then it will unpack into purifiable array elements.
+But if `rest` might define a programmatic iterable, it could violate this assumption.
+Such an analysis is well beyond the ambition of this document, so we conservatively reject an array containing `...rest` as not purifiable.

+   * An ***object literal***, like

+     ```js
+     ({__proto__: p,
+       x: x1
+       y,
+       m() { return q; },
+       get a() { return q; },
+       set a(newa) { q = newa; },
+       [e1]: e2,
+       ...rest,
+     })
+     ```

+     is purifiable if it inherits from a purifiable object and all of its properties are initialized to purifiable values.
+        * `__proto__: p` looks like a property definition, but it is not.
+It is specially recognized syntax saying that the new object inherits from the value of `p`.
+It is purifiable if the `p` expression is purifiable.
+If omitted, the new object inherits from `Object.prototype` which we assume to be pure.
+        * `x: x1` is a normal data property definition.
+It is pureifiable if the `x1` expression is purifiable.
+        * `y` is equivalent to `y: y`.
+It is purifiable if `y` is purifiable.
+        * `m() { return q; }` is concise method syntax that, for our purposes, is equivalent enough to

+          ```js
+          m: function() { return q; },
+          ```

+          This property is purifiable if the function expression is purifiable.
+The function expression must be anonymous because no variable `m` is in scope in the function's body.
+The differences are
+             * The new function's `name` property would actually be set to `m`.
+This does not affect purifiability.
+             * The new function does not have construct behavior.
+Calling `new` on it would cause an error.
+This does not affect purifiability.
+             * The new function has no `prototype` property.

+        * `get a()..., set a(newa)...` defines `a` as an accessor property.
+The *value* of the property is defined operationally by what the getter returns.
+But for purposes of purifiability, we don't care about the value of an accessor property, we care about its getter and setter functions.
+The property is purifiable if both of these functions are purifiable.

+        * `[e1]: e2` evaluates `e1` to determine the name of the
+          property to initialize.
+It initializes it to the value of `e2`.
+This property is purifiable if the `e2` expression is purifiable.
+We don't care about the expression `e1` because its value will be coerced to either a string or symbol, both of which are pure.

+        * `...rest` unpacks the enumerable own properties of `rest` to define additional properties of the new object, initialized to the *value* of these properties on `rest`.
+As with `...rest` in arrays, normally, if `rest` is purifiable, then it will unpack into purifiable array elements.
+However, as with arrays, this can also trigger programmatic behavior --- if `rest` has accessor properties or is a proxy.
+So we also reject `...rest` in an object literal as not purifiable.

    * A ***function*** is purifiable if every variable that it captures is not assigned to and each of those variables are initialized to pure values.
 For example: